MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-end-to-end-dataflow.md

    :::image type="content" source="media/tutorial-end-to-end-dataflow/use-first-row-as-headers.png" alt-text="Screenshot showing the selection of the Use first row as headers option from the table context menu.":::

    > [!NOTE]
-   > After promoting the headers, you can see a new step will be added to the **Applied steps** pane at the top of the dataflow editor to se the data types of your columns.
+   > After promoting the headers, you can see a new step added to the **Applied steps** pane at the top of the dataflow editor to the data types of your columns.

 1. Right-click the **VendorID** column, and from the context menu displayed, select the option **Unpivot other columns**.
 This allows you to transform columns into attribute-value pairs, where columns become rows.